Gscorreia89/desims-cst-analysis/Code/CST Typing by DESI-MS/Readme.md

 The scripts in this folder contain a series of analyses correlating DESI-MS or LC-MS metabolic profiles with the vaginal microbiome status.

-**DESI-MS Data QC.Rmd**: R notebook containing with some basic quality control checks of the DESI-MS spectra.
+**DESI-MS Data QC.Rmd**: R notebook with steps for basic quality control checks of the DESI-MS spectra.
 This script should be run before all other analyses, since it will generate a list of low quality spectra to exclude.

 **DESI-MS CST Typing - Lactobacillus Depleted Detection.Rmd**: R notebook with the random forest discrimination